UC Irvine Press Release , 10/5/2007

 This study complements Dr. Berry-Kravis’s human trial of the Ampakine drug CX516.
 Dr. Lauterborn aims to understand the actions of newer Ampakine compounds which are not yet tested for human use but which are more potent than CX516.

-Fragile X (FX) syndrome and other forms of mental retardation are characterized by abnormalities in the dendritic spines of cortical pyramidal cells: spines are longer and more numerous, features suggesting that they are relatively immature.
+Fragile X (FX) syndrome and other forms of intellectual disability are characterized by abnormalities in the dendritic spines of cortical pyramidal cells: spines are longer and more numerous, features suggesting that they are relatively immature.

 These studies are designed to test the hypothesis that in the Fmr1 knockout (KO) mouse treatment with ampakines, which positively modulate AMPA- receptors (AMPARs) and increase BDNF expression, will induce maturation-like changes in the morphologies of cortical dendritic spines.
 Ampakines will be evaluated for effects on BDNF protein levels and spine abnormalities, either alone or in combination with an mGluR5 antagonist.
 They will test whether co-treatment with ampakines and mGluR5 antagonists will induce greater increases in BDNF protein content than with ampakines alone; studies will evaluate with two ampakines with different half-lives.
 They will also test whether ampakine/mGluR5 antagonist co-treatment will induce maturation-like changes in dendritic spines in adult Fmr1-KOs, and that the effects of combined therapy will be greater than either drug alone.
 Studies will test if treatment influences spine shape and number to normalize these features in a newly created FMR1-KO hybrid that expresses yellow fluorescent protein in individual cortical neurons with labeling of dendritic spines.